 D.A.R.E.
 (Drug Abuse Resistance Education) Program is universally viewed as the most effective model of community policing.
-The White House Police Department's program, started in one school in 1995 and was taught in two schools during 2018.
+The White House Police Department's program, started in one school in 1995 and was taught in one school during 2019.
 The ten-week curriculum was taught by D.A.R.E.
-Instructor, Sergeant Eric Enck at White House Heritage Elementary and White House Middle School.
+Instructor, Sergeant Eric Enck at White House Middle School.